1/200 Royal Navy 14" (35.6cm) MKVII HMS Prince of Wales (1941)

 - Highly detailed and accurate parts, modelled from plans and photographic reference

-- Details include: Rivets, Hex nuts, open Sighting Ports, Sighting Periscopes, Venting, Crew Access Hatches, Ladders, AA Positions, Ready Use Lockers and Stanchions
+- Details include: Rivets, Hex nuts, open Sighting Ports, Sighting Periscopes, Venting, Crew Access Hatches, Ladders, AA Positions, Ready Use Lockers, Stanchions and Handrails

 - Barrels are printed separately and can be elevated as desired.